 - You must take steps to protect personal data and be able to demonstrate that you comply. - You must decide what steps to take to protect personal data.
 This varies depending on how you are using personal data for journalism and any risk of harm to people. - You must review the steps you take to protect data and update them when you need to.
-Media organisations could take an organised approach to managing data protection by putting in place a system, sometimes known as a privacy management programme.
-This involves - $\circ~$ strong leadership and oversight; - policies where proportionate; - training and awareness; - \circ $\,$ knowing what personal data you use; and - risk management. - You could combine your approach to managing data protection with your existing management and governance systems. - You must consider data protection when you do anything that involves personal data. - You must identify and minimise risks when you use personal data.
+Media organisations could take an organised approach to managing data protection by putting in place a system, proportionate to their size and resources, sometimes known as a privacy management programme.
+This involves - strong leadership and oversight; - o policies where proportionate; - o training and awareness; - o knowing what personal data you use; and - o risk management. - You could combine your approach to managing data protection with your existing management and governance systems. - You must consider data protection when you do anything that involves personal data. - You must identify and minimise risks when you use personal data.
 When there is likely to be a high risk, you must carry out a DPIA. - When the criteria applies, the journalism exemption can remove the usual requirement to consult us if a DPIA identifies a high risk that you cannot mitigate.